openframeworks/ofBook/chapters/textures/chapter.md

 ## Texture repetition

 Sometimes you need to repeat a texture all over a mesh.
-To repeat the texture of the planet Earth around a sphere is weird, but the repeat the texture of a bark over a tree make sense.
+To repeat the texture of the planet Earth around a sphere is weird, but to repeat the texture of a bark over a tree makes sense.
 Let's see how to do this and how the texture repetition and the mipmaps change the aspect of the meshes.
 For the sake of clarity, I will skip the code to load the mesh of a tree and to load the texture, and I've also used as texture an image containing a black ball on a red background, to make the artifacts more visible.

 The new method that we see in the following code is `setTextureWrap()`.
-It takes to argument, the first one define it the texture should repeat on the x, the second one if the texture should repeat y.
+It takes two argument, the first one defines if the texture should repeat on the x, the second one if the texture should repeat y.

-Let's observe this image containing the same three with different texture usage.
+Let's observe this image containing the same three with different texture's usage.

 ![textures](images/repetition.jpg)